coding-for-reproducible-research/CfRR_Courses/individual_modules/section_landing_pages/regression_analysis_in_R_adapting_to_varied_data_types.md

-# Mixed Effects Regression with R
+# Regression Analysis in R: Adapting to Varied Data Types

 ## Overview

-Welcome to **Mixed Effects Regression with R**.
-Our aim is to build on your existing knowledge of regression to fit more complex models that can handle more complicated data sets.
-In this session you will learn about different types of regression analysis, when to use them and how to interpret the results.
+Welcome to **Regression Analysis in R: Adapting to Varied Data Types**.
+Our aim is to build on your understanding of simple linear regression and expand this framework to enable you to analyse a broad range of data and answer more complex questions.

 ## Course Objectives
-By the end of the session you will be able to :
+By the end of this session you will be able to:

--   Use regression answer to answer a wide range of research questions .
+* understand what a generlised linear model is
--   Be able to fit a regression model with interactions between predictor variables.
+* fit a logistic regression models with R
--   Be able to fit multi-level regression models
+* select the appropriate regression model for either a continuous or binary outcome
--   Be able to extract and summarise the results from a range of regression models.
+* include a range of different types of predictor variables in your regression models
--   Be able to design a regression model appropriate for addressing their specific research question.
+* interpret the coefficients of a regression model

 While it is delivered as a stand alone session, it is designed as a part of a series of Regression with R workshops where the content develops the ideas further to give you a comprehensive understanding how regression can be used to address a broad range of questions.